cztomsik/cztomsik.github.io/content/posts/tokamak.md

 slap an `arena.allocator()` everywhere and you're good to go.

-This is actually awesome because you get some kind of predictability, you can identify memory leaks quickly, and in general, you can be more confident about your application in general.
+This is actually awesome because you get some kind of predictability, you can identify memory leaks quickly, and you can be more confident about your application in general.
 If you've ever had to find a memory leak in an express.js application, you know what I'm talking about.

 Not that it cannot happen but it's way easier to reason about your application